NBCLab/gradient-decoding/README.md

     of brain maps.
     * Three different segmentation approaches were evaluated: percentile-based (PCT), k-means (KMeans), and KDE.
-    * Individual segments were transformed into “activation” brain maps for decoding.
+    * Individual segments were transformed into pseudo-activation brain maps for decoding.
-    * The three segmentation approaches were evaluated using the silhouette score.
+    * The three segmentation approaches were evaluated using the silhouette, variance ratio, and cluster separation scores.
 3. Meta-analytic Functional Decoding:
     * Six different meta-analytic decoding strategies were implemented on surface space, derived from three sets of meta-analytic maps (i.e., term-based (Term), LDA, and GCLDA) and two